Dedalus36/grimwild-roll20-character-sheet/README.md

 - Hardcoded specific path abiltiies (e.g., Weapon Matery's extra die effects)
 - Add in all palent/path options to select (that are freely available)
 - And of course fine-tuning layout/features as feedback comes in

+## Credits

+This character sheet has been designed and created for the Grimwild RPG system based on the work of J.D.
+Maxwell and his collaborators at Oddity Press.
+This design of the sheet and api integration was heavily influenced by the original character sheet and book layout.

+## License

+This project is licensed under the MIT License, see the license file for details.